boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 from the context menus choose :guilabel:`Show changes between selected commits`.
 This will open the :guilabel:`Comparison viewer` dialog.

-The compared versions are listed in the :guilabel:`commits to Compare` section at the top of the dialog.
-When the dialog is opened, it compares the selected commits as :guilabel:`new` and :guilabel:`old`.

 The rest of the dialog works as described in the :ref:`previous section <view_changes_commit>`.